longturn/freeciv21/docs/Manuals/client-manual.rst

 Units View
 ^^^^^^^^^^

-The :guilabel:`Units View` is a widget on the `Map View`_ that shows what units you have available and how many are being produced.
-The `Cities View`_ can tell you which cities are producing what unit. :numref:`Units View Button` shows the button to bring up the widget.
-Clicking the button a second time will close the widget.
+The :guilabel:`Units View` is a separate page in a table format.
+When you click the button for it as shown in :numref:`Units View Button`, the client will switch to a listing of your units.

 .. _Units View Button:
 .. figure:: /_static/images/gui-elements/top-bar-units.png